samhavens/claude-code-proxy/README.md

    *   `PREFERRED_PROVIDER` (Optional): Set to `openai` (default) or `google`.
 This determines the primary backend for mapping `haiku`/`sonnet`.
    *   `BIG_MODEL` (Optional): The model to map `sonnet` requests to.
 Defaults to `gpt-4.1` (if `PREFERRED_PROVIDER=openai`) or `gemini-2.5-pro-preview-03-25`.
    *   `SMALL_MODEL` (Optional): The model to map `haiku` requests to.
 Defaults to `gpt-4.1-mini` (if `PREFERRED_PROVIDER=openai`) or `gemini-2.0-flash`.
+   *   `DEFAULT_SYSTEM_MESSAGE` (Optional): A system message that will be appended to any existing system message.
+Useful for adding proxy-specific instructions or context.

    **Mapping Logic:**
    - If `PREFERRED_PROVIDER=openai` (default), `haiku`/`sonnet` map to `SMALL_MODEL`/`BIG_MODEL` prefixed with `openai/`.